-To pull data from BambooHR API to Google Sheets without any code, first install and open the Apipheny Google Sheets add-on.
+To pull data from the BambooHR API to Google Sheets easily and without writing any code, first install and open the Apipheny Google Sheets add-on.

-Apipheny is a no-code API integrator for Google Sheets that you can use to connect BambooHR to your Google Sheet, make unlimited API requests, connect to unlimited API data sources, save your API requests, schedule your API requests, and more.
-Click here for more info about Apipheny.
-Apipheny comes with a free trial.
+Apipheny is a no-code API integrator for Google Sheets that you can use to make unlimited API requests, connect to unlimited APIs (including the BambooHR API), save API requests, schedule API requests, and more.
+Click here if you want to learn more about Apipheny.

 2. After you’ve installed Apipheny, open a Google Sheet and then click on the Add-Ons option in the menu at the top (see screenshot below).
 In the add-ons menu, you should see Apipheny, if you’ve already installed it.

 Click Apipheny > Import API to open the Apipheny sidebar in your Google Sheet.